Student Complaints and Grievances

 Academic Complaints and Disputes

 In the event a student has a complaint in connection to the academic process, the student should first pursue informal dispute resolution with the appropriate faculty or department chair.
-The process is detailed in the UNM Student Handbook, under Student Grievance Procedure, Section 2.2.
+The process is detailed in the UNM Student Handbook, on the Undergraduate Academic Grievances page, or the Graduate and Professional Student Academic Grievance page.
 Most conflicts are amicably resolved through this route.

 Formal Appeal Process

 If the informal complaint process is not successful or is otherwise unsatisfactory, a student may pursue a formal complaint with the University directly.
-The process is detailed in the UNM Student Handbook, under Student Grievance Procedure, Section 2.3, and involves submitting a written complaint to the appropriate Dean.
+The process is detailed in the UNM Student Handbook, under Undergraduate Academic Grievances, Section 2.3, or the Graduate and Professional Student Academic Grievance, Section 3.3, and involves submitting a written complaint to the appropriate Dean.

 External Complaint Process